 Departments

-The Kim T. Adamson Alumni House was completed in 2008 to give the growing alumni community a place to call its own.
-Built on the site of the McNiece House (named for Rev. Robert G. McNiece, a president of the Board of Trustees of the Collegiate Institute and Presbyterian minister who came to Utah in 1877), the Alumni House houses Alumni Relations and Institutional Advancement offices, as well as gathering spaces, meeting rooms, and an outdoor patio.
+The Kim T. Adamson Alumni House, named after donor and Westminster Board of Trustees member, Kim T. Adamson, is the heart of the alumni community at Westminster.
+Built in 2008 on the site of the McNiece House (named for Rev. Robert G. McNiece, a president of the Board of Trustees of the Collegiate Institute and Presbyterian minister who came to Utah in 1877), the Alumni House houses Alumni Relations and Institutional Advancement offices, as well as gathering spaces, meeting rooms, and an outdoor patio.

 ADA Compliance